Skip to content

 Quick Answers

-No — California law lets you choose any licensed contractor.
-'Preferred network' arrangements typically favor the insurer's pricing, not your scope.
+No. California law lets you choose any licensed contractor.
+'Preferred network' arrangements typically favor the insurer's pricing, not your scope or your home.

-Your contractor writes a competing estimate; the two are reconciled either directly or through supplement claims as the work uncovers more damage.
+Your contractor writes a competing, itemized estimate, and the two are reconciled either directly between the adjuster and contractor or through supplement claims as the work uncovers more damage.

-Your contractor files a supplement with documentation; the insurer reviews and approves.
-This is standard.
-The supplement must be filed before the work is done, not after.
+Your contractor files a supplement with photo documentation before rebuilding over it.
+The insurer reviews and approves it — this is standard, but it has to be filed before the work is done, not after.

 Sources